Farmers' protest: Key Delhi borders stay closed; traffic diverted | NewsBytes

 -

-Motorists traveling from Uttar Pradesh toward Delhi cannot cross the Ghazipur border and hence the Delhi Traffic Police has advised them to take alternative routes which pass through Anand Vihar, DND, Loni, and Apsara borders.
+For those traveling to Delhi from UP, the Ghazipur border remains closed.

+The Delhi Traffic Police has hence advised motorists to take routes passing through Anand Vihar, DND, Loni DND, and Apsara borders.

-Commuters may also use the Chilla border which was opened in January after being blocked by the protesting farmers for several weeks.
+Commuters may also choose to travel through the Chilla border which was cleared for traffic in January following the infamous Republic Day violence in Delhi.

 -